Allopurinol

 It is preferable to take Allopurinol after a meal to prevent stomach upset.
 But take it at the same time every day to help you remember to take it.
 However, follow your doctor’s instructions carefully.

 You may experience an increase in gout attacks after you have started taking Allopurinol.
 However, with several months of therapy, these attacks typically become less severe and shorter.
-This increase in attacks could be due to slow breakdown of uric acid crystals, causing fluctuations in blood uric acid levels.
-If you still have any concerns, please discuss with your doctor.
+This increase in attacks may be due to the slow dissolution of uric acid crystals, which can cause fluctuations in blood uric acid levels.
+If you still have any concerns, please consult your physician.

 If you consume alcohol while taking Allopurinol, it increases uric acid levels and worsen your condition.
 Therefore, avoid alcohol consumption while taking Allopurinol.